btmartin721/ClineHelpR/README.md

 You can save this function's output as an RDS object for later use by setting save.obj = TRUE

-## Make the Phi Plot
+#### Plot Genomic Clines

-Now you can make the Phi plot.
+Now you can make the Phi genomic cline plot.
 The popname can be any string you want here.

 ```
 phiPlot(outlier.list = gene.outliers,